MCPHub LabRegistryequinor/neqsim

 Even Solbraa (esolbraa@gmail.com), Marlene Louise Lund

 NeqSim development was initiated at NTNU.
-A number of master and PhD students have contributed to its development — we greatly acknowledge their contributions.
+A number of master and PhD students have contributed to its development, and we greatly acknowledge their contributions.

 License